More on Life Insurance

 You can see stark increases between a Standard and Table 5 rating premium.
 If you have type 1 diabetes, you could receive a health classification below Table 5 too.

-Most importantly though, you can still get life insurance coverage if you have type 1 diabetes, especially if your blood sugar levels are well managed (as evidenced by HBA1C test results).
-You can also save on premiums regardless of current health conditions by applying for life insurance at a younger age and paying premiums annually instead of monthly, you can also save money on premiums.
+If your blood sugar levels are well managed (as evidenced by HbA1c test results), you can still get life insurance coverage.
+By applying for life insurance at a younger age and paying premiums annually instead of monthly, you can also save money on premiums.

 While having type 1 diabetes will likely mean a less favorable health classification assignment, it’s important to compare quotes from different insurance companies because some insurers might offer you more favorable rates than others.

-Traditional underwriting includes a written application, phone interview, and medical exam.
-If you have type 1 diabetes, an insurance company will almost always request an additional Attending Physician Statement (APS) from your doctor to get a better picture of your overall health.
+Traditional underwriting includes an application, phone interview, and medical exam.
+If you have type 1 diabetes, the underwriter will also request an additional attending physician statement (APS ) from your doctor to get a better picture of your overall health.